ViFo89/codeigniter_template/README.md

 ###Getting started

 1. Clone, fork or copy the repo to your webserver root
-2. Navigate to #webserveradress/web_template, (http://localhost/web_template if you are on localhost)
+2. Navigate to #webserveradress/codeigniter_template, (http://localhost/codeigniter_template if you are on localhost)
 3. If you see a generic bootstrap startpage then everything is up and running.

 ###Start customizing

-I am guessing you do not want to call your project to be called "web_template" or perhaps you want the project to work from root?
+I am guessing you do not want to call your project to be called "codeigniter_template" or perhaps you want the project to work from root?

 #####If this is the case then you need to edit the following files: